About RBGB

 Organisation

-Danish Cancer Biobank is a clinical biobank organized in six centers located in Herlev, Næstved, Odense, the National hospital, Aalborg, and Aarhus.
-The biobank centers coordinate the regional tasks and responsibilities: contact with the biospecimen collection departments, contact with researchers, biospecimen registration, freezer storage tasks, and biospecimen transfers.
+The Danish Cancer Biobank is a clinical biobank organized in six biobank centers located in Herlev, Næstved, Odense, the National Hospital, Aalborg, and Aarhus.
+The biobank centers coordinate the regional biobank tasks and responsibilities: contact with the biospecimen collection departments, contact with researchers, biospecimen registration, freezer storage tasks, and biospecimen transfers and distribution.

 Target Group

 The target group for the collection of biospecimen for the Danish Cancer Biobank is patients with a cancer diagnosis.
-Tissue is typically in conjunction with surgery and blood samples are routinely taken immediately before any surgical procedure.
-But a lot of research projects are involved in the follow-up procedures where blood or other types of biospecimen can be collected.
+Tissue is typically collected in conjunction with surgery and blood samples are routinely taken before any surgical procedure.
+But a lot of research projects are involved in the follow-up procedures where blood or other types of biospecimen are also collected.

 Background